Special offer

 Standard job offer letter template

-[Company name] is delighted to offer you the [full-time, part-time, etc.] position of [job title] with an anticipated start date of [start date], contingent upon [background check, drug screening, etc.].
+[Company name] is delighted to offer you the [full-time, part-time, etc.] position of [job title], with an anticipated start date of [date], contingent upon [background check, right to work in the UK check etc.].

-As the [job title], you will be responsible to [brief mention of job responsibilities and expectations].
+As a [job title], you will be responsible for [brief mention of job responsibilities and expectations].

 You will report directly to [manager/supervisor name and job title] at [workplace location].
 Working hours are from [hours per day, days per week].